 The DBMI faculty use approaches of genome-scale biology, multiscale modeling, simulation, data integration, and mathematical and predictive analytics to marry disparate but related aspects of the campus’s clinical and research portfolios to advance knowledge and improve healthcare.
 Many of our faculty are affiliated with the Colorado Center for Personalized Medicine and Center for Health AI.

-Albers Lab Dr. David Albers’s lab focuses on advancing biomedicine using data assimilation of both clinician and patient collected data to forecast physiology and compute new phenotypes, health care process modeling and analysis, and more. | Bennett Lab Dr. Bennett’s group focuses on clinical decision-making in high-risk environments such as intensive care units and on the development and implementation of informatics and data science methods and tools to improve outcomes. | Claw Lab Research in the Claw Lab focuses broadly on personalizing medicine, using genetic information and biomarkers for tailored treatment, in relation to pharmacogenomics as well as understanding the ethical, cultural, and social implications of genomic research with population. |
+Albers Lab Researchers in the Albers Lab focus on advancing biomedicine using data assimilation of both clinician and patient collected data to forecast physiology and compute new phenotypes, health care process modeling and analysis, and more. | Bennett Lab Researchers in the Bennett Lab focus on clinical decision-making in high-risk environments such as intensive care units and on the development and implementation of informatics and data science methods and tools to improve outcomes. | Claw Lab

 |